Accreditations

 The Higher Learning Commission (HLC)

-Dunwoody College of Technology is accredited by the Higher Learning Commission (HLC).
+Dunwoody is accredited by the Higher Learning Commission (HLC).
 The HLC was founded in 1895 as one of six regional institutional accreditors in the United States.
-The HLC is recognized as an accreditor by the U.S. Department of Education and the Council of Higher Education Accreditation (CHEA) and is required to conduct programmatic approval for the dissemination of financial aid.
+The HLC is recognized as an institutional accreditor by the U.S. Department of Education and the Council of Higher Education Accreditation (CHEA) and is required to conduct programmatic approval for the dissemination of financial aid.
 All Dunwoody programs obtain approval from the Higher Learning Commission for financial aid eligibility.
 The Higher Learning Commission’s telephone number is (800) 621-7440; the website is www.hlcommission.org.

-Minnesota Office of Higher Education (MOHE)
+Minnesota Office of Higher Education (MN OHE)

 Dunwoody College of Technology is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes Sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.